Cantitate/Preț

 en Limba Engleză Paperback – 10 iul 2026

-Moving beyond Anglophone perspectives, it explores diverse contexts including First Nations dispossession, Global South dynamics, and China's displaced youth.
-The analysis reveals how cinema reflects racial disparities, colonial legacies, and neo-liberal inequities while demonstrating that delinquency perceptions are reductive and universal characteristics elusive.
-It explores themes of alienation, survival, and resistance in hostile environments.
+Moving beyond Anglophone perspectives, it explores diverse contexts, including First Nations dispossession, Global South dynamics, and China's displaced youth.
+The analysis reveals how cinema reflects racial disparities, colonial legacies, and neoliberal inequities while demonstrating that perceptions of delinquency are reductive and that universal characteristics are elusive.
+It further explores themes of alienation, survival, and resistance in hostile environments.

 Challenging notions of traditional juvenile justice, Crime and Marginalisation: Young People in World Cinema will appeal to students and scholars of crime and popular culture, crime and media, and youth crime and justice.